 Examination of contemporary North American society.
 Topics may include social class, success myths, schooling, immigration, cities, the self, television, romance, youth sub cultures; how what is seen as "mainstream" is determined.
 Lectures/discussion groups three hours a week

-ANTH 2690 [0.5 credit] Ethnography of a Selected Area
+Ethnography of a Selected Area

 Ethnography of a selected area.
 Area to be announced.
 Lectures and discussion three hours a week.